atridadl/atri.dad/src/content/blog/serverfull-apps.md

 ---
-title: "Moving to 'Serverfull' Apps"
+title: "Moving to 'Serverful' Apps"
-description: "Moving to 'Serverfull' Apps"
+description: "Moving to 'Serverful' Apps"
 pubDate: "June 05 2023"
 updatedDate: "June 05 2023"
 ---

-## What do you mean by serverful?
+## What do you mean by Serverful?

 What I mean here is quite literally what it sounds like.
 Rather than relying on short lived "serverless" environments, I am choosing to move more towards stateful code on persistent servers.
 Does this come at a cost?
 Slightly, yes.
 But I do have my reasons: